 And for this, you need a reliable thermos flask to keep your hot drinks...hot!

 B&Bs and hotels along the route will be happy for you to fill up your own flask before you set off - the perfect companion to a tablet of fudge or cheeky fly with shortbread at the roadside with a stunning view.
-If you want to be a bit more fashionable and hipster, then you can opt for a Hydro Flask which keep liquids hot for up to six hours or cold for twenty-four (unfortunately not at the same time!), or one by MiiR.
+This classic Thermos one is a great option, but if you want to be a bit more fashionable and hipster, then you can opt for a Hydro Flask which keep liquids hot for up to six hours or cold for twenty-four (unfortunately not at the same time!).

 Just in case, like us, you get that fantastic weather which makes the beach look like this....